Hekku2/steam-group-dissector/README.md

 # steam-group-dissector
-Tool for lan parties to see common games for a steam group
+Tool for lan parties to see common games for a steam group.

+##NOT USABLE YET.